kmjayadeep/local-path-provisioner/README.md

 # Local Path Provisioner
 [![Build Status](https://drone-publish.rancher.io/api/badges/rancher/local-path-provisioner/status.svg)](https://drone-publish.rancher.io/rancher/local-path-provisioner)[![Go Report Card](https://goreportcard.com/badge/github.com/rancher/local-path-provisioner)](https://goreportcard.com/report/github.com/rancher/local-path-provisioner)

+Note:
+This is a fork of <https://github.com/rancher/local-path-provisioner>
+with support for local path provisioning so that it can be backed up using velero restic

+docker image tag: kmjayadeep/local-path-provisioner:velero-support

 ## Overview

 Local Path Provisioner provides a way for the Kubernetes users to utilize the local storage in each node.
 Based on the user configuration, the Local Path Provisioner will create `hostPath` based persistent volume on the node automatically.
 It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but make it a simpler solution than the built-in `local` volume feature in Kubernetes.